-In those initial days after Katrina, both these library buildings--especially the large Howard-Tilton main library--became ticking time bombs for their collections.
+In those initial days after Katrina, both library buildings--especially the large Howard-Tilton main library--became ticking time bombs for their collections.
 Their deep basement lakes produced rapidly growing humidity while the loss of power shut off any circulating air.
 Being mid-summer in New Orleans at the time, the interior temperature in these closed-off structures began to climb dangerously.
 Mold is toxic to library collections and this was the worst-case scenario for a library disaster of historic scale.

-Once drained, the basement spaces of the Howard-Tilton building bore little if any resemblance to the same spaces pre-Katrina.
+Once drained, the much larger basement spaces of the main Howard-Tilton building bore little if any resemblance to the same spaces pre-Katrina.
 Furniture and in some cases shelving had floated to different locations.
 Walls, floors, and all contents were coated with muck and slime.
-This had become a foul, dank 40,000 square foot cave whose pathways through the dark debris were lit only by the occasional bare bulb from utility lamps strung along yellow extension cords.
+This had become a foul, dank 40,000 square foot cave whose dark pathways through the debris were lit only by the occasional bare bulb from utility lamps strung along yellow extension cords.
 Face masks were mandatory and BELFOR workers used these trails to remove selected library collections in dark sacks that resembled body bags.

-The Maxwell Music Library in the basement held more than 43,000 titles including books, scores, journals, CDs, LPs, and more.
+The Maxwell Music Library in the Howard-Tilton basement held more than 43,000 titles including books, scores, journals, CDs, LPs, and more.
 In general, the salvage operation overall was focused on our print materials, which had less chance of eventual replacement and a better chance for restoration.
 Amidst the soggy wreckage, more than 70 percent of the printed books and scores in the music library were salvaged for restoration.
 No recordings could be saved.